IDEMSInternational/open-app-builder/README.md

 ```
 $ git lfs clone https://github.com/IDEMSInternational/parenting-app-ui.git
 ```
-Note - if you do a regular git clone, you can always run `git lfs fetch` later to sync assets
+Note - if you do a regular git clone, you can always run `git lfs fetch --all` later to sync assets

 ### Install required dependencies
 ```